-Dr. Adriana Larregina is a Professor with tenure of Dermatology and Immunology in the University of Pittsburgh School of Medicine.
-She is also the Director of Cutaneous Laboratories and Education in the Department of Dermatology.
-In addition, she is a faculty member of the Graduate Program in Immunology, University of Pittsburgh School of Medicine.
+Dr. Adriana Larregina is a Professor with tenure of Dermatology and Immunology at the University of Pittsburgh School of Medicine and she is also a faculty member of the Graduate Program in Immunology and Microbiology (IMM).

-- Study of the relevance of pro-inflammatory neuropeptides released in the skin (i.e. substance P (SP)) to promote immunostimulatory function of mouse and human dendritic cells generated ex-vivo.
-The project is analyzing the possibility of inducing potent immune responses to foreign Ag by stimulation of ex vivo generated DCs with SP, Hemokinin-1, and SP analogs.
-Also this project evaluates the relevance and the mechanism involved in the immune-stimulatory functions of SP to promote skin inflammation and autoimmunity.
+Study of the relevance of pro-inflammatory neuropeptides released in the skin [i.e. substance P (SP)] and hemokinin-1 (HK-1) to promote immunostimulatory function of mouse and human dendritic cells generated ex-vivo.
+This project evaluates the relevance and the mechanism involved in the immune-stimulatory functions of SP signaling via the neurokinin 1 receptor (NK1R) to promote skin inflammation and autoimmunity.

 View Dr. Larregina’s complete list of publications in MyBibliography.